-Student Activity Fee
+Student Association/Class Fee

-This is charged each Fall quarter and will be refunded according to the Refund Schedule for Tuition, if the student withdraws in the Fall.
+This fee is charged each Fall quarter and will be refunded according to the Refund Schedule for Tuition, if the student withdraws in the Fall.
 There is no refund or recharge when students leave in other quarters.
+The fee is established and managed by the Student Association Executive Committee.